Updated: Nov 22

-I have watched The Simpsons series ever since I can remember, so I thought it was cause for a very broad review of the show.
-The Simpsons is, hands down, a fantastic show and lasted longer than I’ve been alive (over 30 years *gasp*).
-I mean most shows are canceled after only a few seasons, even if they’re good, but The Simpsons has somehow survived for quite some time.
-I think it's because the foundation of the show is built on the premise of an everyday "family," and shows some relatable stories with a likable cast of characters.
-There's also many interesting facts about its origins.
-One, the Simpsons is actually based off of the creator's real life family, and he writes himself as Bart.
-Two, the show was originally created in the 80s as a series of shorts for the Tracy Allman show, which evolved into the current version of the Simpsons series that we know today.
+I have watched The Simpsons series ever since I can remember, so I thought it was cause for a comprehensive review of the show.
+The Simpsons are, hands down, a fantastic show and lasted longer than I’ve been alive (over 30 years *gasp*).
+I mean, most performances are canceled after only a few seasons, even if they’re good, but The Simpsons has somehow survived for quite some time.
+I think it's because the show's foundation is built on the premise of an everyday "family" and shows some relatable stories with a likable cast of characters.
+There are also many interesting facts about its origins.
+One, the Simpsons is based on the creator's real-life family, and he writes himself as Bart.
+Two, the show was initially created in the 80s as a series of shorts for the Tracy Allman show, which evolved into the current version of the Simpsons series that we know today.

-The Simpsons are a very basic, nuclear family which includes Homer, Marge, Bart, and Lisa.
+The Simpsons are an elementary nuclear family which includes Homer, Marge, Bart, and Lisa.
 There is also a cat named Snowball and a dog named Santa’s Little Helper.
-The stories are very relatable, like ones about growing up, adjusting to new circumstances, or having your first crush.
+The stories are relatable, like those about growing up, adjusting to new circumstances, or having your first crush.

-Given that the show has been around for so long, they of course do some great holiday specials.
-Specifically, I thought that the Halloween specials, called the Tree House of Horrors, are the most entertaining.
-The episode I liked the most was when Homer stuck a fork into a toaster, where he gets electricuted and somehow begins time traveling.
-He arrives to one time period where his family gains lizard features, another where Ned Flanders is giving lobotomies to prevent people's rage, and so many outrageous but funny moments.
-The episode also plays with the idea of don't kill something in the past because it will of course alter something in the future.
-I think my favorite episode so far, though, is where they emulate the movie, A Boy's Life, where it follows Bart from childhood into teenage years and into adult life.
-I would've thought Bart would become a writer, which is what the creator is, but Bart turns into an artist.
+Given that the show has been around for so long, they, of course, do some great holiday specials.
+Specifically, I thought 3the Halloween specials, called the Tree House of Horrors, were the most entertaining.
+The episode I liked the most was when Homer stuck a fork into a toaster, where he gets electrocuted and somehow begins time-traveling.
+He arrives at one time period where his family gains lizard features, another where Ned Flanders is giving lobotomies to prevent people's rage, and so many outrageous but funny moments.
+The episode also plays with the idea of not killing something in the past because it will, of course, alter something in the future.
+My favorite episode so far, though, is where they emulate the movie A Boy's Life, where it follows Bart from childhood into teenage years and adult life.
+I would've thought Bart would become a writer, which is what the creator is, but Bart becomes an artist.

-There's also lots to say about the town of Springfield, which feels like a character itself because it has such eccentric population, such as Crusty the Clown, who was actually supposed to be Homer in disguise, but the creators decided to make him a completely different character.
-There's also Hans Moleman who's always involved in crazy situations, but the show never zooms in on him, just always happens to be aroudn.
-Or Disco Stu who's always dressed and talks as if he's in the 1970s.
+There's also lots to say about the town of Springfield, which feels like a character itself because it has such an eccentric population, such as Crusty the Clown, who was supposed to be Homer in disguise.
+Still, the creators decided to make him a completely different character.
+There's also Hans Moleman, who's always involved in crazy situations, but the show never zooms in on him; he just always happens to be around—or Disco Stu, who's always dressed and talks like he's in the 1970s.
 I think if I had to pick a favorite character, it would have to be Homer because he is just a man who is trying to support his family the best he can.
-He works his job as the safety inspector at the nuclear power plant, which he hates, but I think a lot of people these days can very much relate to that.
+He works as the safety inspector at the nuclear power plant, which he hates, but I think many people can relate.

-I will say that I think a lot of the shows that came after The Simpsons have simple been pale imitations of the original because I think they tried too hard to copy elements of it.
-But that just says all the more about The Simpsons and how it was a driving force behind the types of cartoons that subsequently came later in the decade.
-In conclusion I think The Simpsons is a fantastic program that anyone can enjoy or at least find something they like, and I'd recommend the show to everybody.
-If you've been watching The Simpsons over the years, what do you like about it the most?
+I will say that I think many of the shows that came after The Simpsons have been pale imitations of the original because I think they tried too hard to copy elements of it.
+But that says all the more about The Simpsons and how it was a driving force behind the types of cartoons that came later in the decade.
+In conclusion, I think The Simpsons is a fantastic program that anyone can enjoy or at least find something they like, and I'd recommend the show to everybody.
+If you've been watching The Simpsons for years, what do you like about it the most?